marcgg/marcgg.github.com/_posts/2018-06-11-git-commit-all-the-time.md

 blog: true
 category: blog
 tag: Git
+socialmediapreview: "Committing All The Time"
 ---

 I tend to commit a lot when I'm working on a git branch.
 A _lot_.
 I'd say every fifteen minutes on something I'll add a new quick commit to track my progress.
 I started doing it a few years back as it felt like the logical extension of compulsively pressing `cmd+S` every time I made a change.

 ## Why Commit Often?